Fantastic Voyage (TV series)

-Fantastic Voyage is an American animated science fiction TV series based on the famous 1966 film directed by Richard Fleischer.
+Fantastic Voyage is an American animated science fiction television series based on the famous 1966 film directed by Richard Fleischer.
 The series consists of 17 half-hour episodes, airing Saturday mornings on ABC-TV from September 14, 1968, through January 4, 1969, then rebroadcast the following fall season.
-The series was produced by Filmation Associates in association with 20th Century Fox.
+The series was produced by Filmation Associates in association with 20th Century Fox Television.
 A Fantastic Voyage comic book, based on the series, was published by Gold Key and lasted two issues.

 The show was later broadcast in reruns on the Sci Fi Channel's Cartoon Quest, from 1992 to 1996.

-There are currently no plans to release the series on DVD and/or Blu-ray Disc in Region 1 from 20th Century Studios Home Entertainment, although most of the series is available for viewing on YouTube, and the show was released on DVD in the United Kingdom years previously.
+There are currently no plans to release the series on DVD and/or Blu-ray Disc in Region 1 from 20th Century Home Entertainment, although most of the series is available for viewing on YouTube, and the show was released on DVD in the United Kingdom years previously.

 Premise

 Fantastic Voyage is the story of the C.M.D.F.
 (Combined Miniature Defense Force), a secret United States government organization that possessed the ability to reduce people to microscopic size.

 The main characters were Commander Jonathan Kidd; biologist Erica Lane; scientist Busby Birdwell; and a "master of mysterious powers" known only as Guru.
 The team was reduced in size for its missions, each miniaturization period having a time limit of 12 hours, and it traveled around in a microscopic flying submarine, the Voyager, doing battle against the unseen, unsuspecting enemies of the free world, both criminal and germinal matter.
 The missions of the team were given out and supervised by Professor Carter, in charge of the miniaturization process, and a character usually referred to as "the Chief" (presumably the overall leader of the CMDF), who was always seen only in shadow.
 Occasionally, the four were accompanied by people who did not work for CMDF, but who Professor Carter and The Chief felt would be helpful.
 More often than not, these people were villains.
 The series featured character voices provided by Marvin Miller, Jane Webb, and Ted Knight.
-The producers were Lou Scheimer and Norm Prescott, the director was Hal Sutherland, and the music was provided by Gordon Zahler.
+The producers were Lou Scheimer and Norm Prescott; the director was Hal Sutherland.
+The music was provided by Gordon Zahler (of Plan 9 from Outer Space infamy).

 Changes from the film, aside from the ship's crew, included the duration of miniaturization (one hour in the film, 12 in the cartoon) and the meaning of the acronym CMDF from "Combined Miniaturized Deterrent Force" to "Combined Miniature Defense Force".